-We believe that Mr. Miguel's industry experience, specifically his extensive experience in the international energy and infrastructure sector, as well as his broad knowledge gained from serving on multiple board of directors in the transportation industry will add a diverse perspective to the Board.
+We believe that Mr. Miguel's industry experience, specifically his extensive experience in the maritime aspects of the international energy and infrastructure sector, as well as his broad knowledge gained from serving on multiple boards of directors in the transportation industry will add a diverse perspective to the Board.